jehansontech/GraphMetal/README.md

 GraphView integrates GraphRenderer with SwiftUI.

-In your app, create a class that adopts RendererableGraphHolder and pass it to the GraphView initializer.
+In your app, create a class that adopts RendererableGraphContaoler and pass it to the GraphView initializer.

 Modify the graph as desired, then call fireGraphChange, providing a RenderableGraphChange describing the modifications. fireGraphChange uses NotificationCenter to publish a notification that the graph has changed; GraphRenderer registers as an Observer for GraphChange notifications